-The Liberty Township Road Department is taking a detour.
-During the supervisors' monthly meeting ments to appoint auxiliary officers to supplement existing police forces during emergencies and disasters.
-Dickerson is the pilot of Libwhich receive police protection from Liberty, will help fund Ilko's increased hours, but that won't be known until the contracts are negotiated in 2026.
+Michael Dickerson was sworn in as an auxiliary member of the Liberty Township Police Department.
+Chief Terry DeWitt said Dickerson's position is permissible under a 1952 Pennsylvania law that allows departments to appoint auxiliary officers to supplement existing police forces during emergencies and disasters.
+Dickerson is the pilot of Liberty 1, the department's helicopter that is owned and paid for by Tripwhich receive police protection from Liberty, will help fund Ilko's increased hours, but that won't be known until the contracts are negotiated in 2026.
+Until then, DeWitt said he has unused funds in his budget.

-Barlow said.

-for longtime Solicitor John Lisko to return.
+Also on a recommendation from DeWitt, the supervisors increased Administrative Secretary to Police Department Jessica Ilko's hours from 10 to 20 per week.
+Ilko recently resigned her position as the township's assistant secretary/treasurer.
+Barlow said the township hopes Freedom and Highland townships, for longtime Solicitor John Lisko to return.
 However, for that to be possible, another change needed to occur.
 Township meetings will be held at 6 p.m. on the first Wednesday of each month instead of the first Tuesday of each month.
 Barlow said the schedule alteration is necessary to accommodate Lisko's availability.